Quick Facts About the Buying and Selling Marketplace

 How to Buy a Car Right Now

-New car prices remain more than $9,000 higher than five years ago, before the COVID-19 pandemic.
-That’s when the average transaction price for new vehicles was around $38,162.
+New car prices remain about $10,000 higher than five years ago, amid the COVID-19 pandemic.
+That’s when the average transaction price for new vehicles was around $38,563.
 However, with all the technological advances and offerings, your next car will likely last longer and help you drive safer than ever.

 Vehicle quality studies repeatedly show that today’s new cars suffer fewer problems than those from just a few years earlier.
 Buyers of higher-priced used cars will likely see the vehicle driving on the road even longer.
 The same goes for those buying new ones.